HARSHVERMA721/amazon-clone-project/README.md

 # Amazon Demo Website 🌟

 Welcome to the **Amazon Demo Website** repository!
 This project is a demonstration of an e-commerce platform inspired by Amazon.
-It showcases features, design, and functionality for a user-friendly shopping experience.
+It showcases features, layout, design, and functionality for a user-friendly shopping experience.

 ---

 ## 🚀 Features

 - **User-Friendly Interface**: Clean, modern design for seamless navigation.
-- **Product Listings**: Dynamic product displays with pricing and details.
+- **Product Listings**: Dynamic product displays with pricing and details
-- **Shopping Cart**: Add, update, or remove items with ease.
-- **Responsive Design**: Fully optimized for desktop, tablet, and mobile devices.
+- **Responsive Design**: Fully optimized for desktop only.

 ---